 About the USS Indiana

-This class of fast battleships, including the Alabama and Massachusetts.
-These four were first designed in the 1920s, but were not constructed until the 1940s after being canceled under treaty terms.
-The preceding class was the North Carolina class and the new ships were more compact and included better armor and protection.
+This class of fast battleships included four vessels.
+They were first designed in the 1920s but were not built until the 1940s after being canceled under treaty terms.
+The preceding class was the North Carolina class, and the new ships were more compact and included better armor and protection.

 Eight Babcock & Wilcox boilers and four General Electric steam turbines powered the Indiana.
 She was 680 feet long and displaced more than 44,000 tons when loaded.
-Her peace time crew was 1,793 men, but during war she carried nearly 2,500.
+Her peacetime crew was 1,793 men, but during the war, she carried nearly 2,500.

 The Indiana underwent one set of major repairs after suffering damage in the Pacific theater in 1943.
 She had been operating early in the morning and was blacked out to hide from Japanese forces.
-The USS Washington was similarly blacked out and the two ships collided.
+The USS Washington was similarly blacked out, and the two ships collided.

 Active Service and Deployments

 The USS Indiana was laid down in 1939 at the Newport News Shipbuilding and Dry Dock Company in Virginia.
 She launched on November 21, 1941, sponsored by the daughter of the governor of Indiana.
 She was commissioned under Captain Aaron Stanton Merrill on April 30, 1942.

-She participated in what would be the largest carrier air battle in the war, the Battle of the Philippine Sea.
-During the battle the Indiana shot down planes and avoided being hit by torpedoes.
+She participated in the largest carrier air battle in the war, the Battle of the Philippine Sea.
+During the battle, the Indiana shot down planes and avoided being hit by torpedoes.
 After more operations around the Philippines, the Indiana returned to Pearl Harbor for training.

 In late 1945, the Indiana left again for the Pacific theater and participated in the bombardment and invasion of Iwo Jima.
-She supported the raids on Tokyo and air strikes on Okinawa.
+She supported the raids on Tokyo and airstrikes on Okinawa.
 She then participated in the invasion of Okinawa and supported further air raids while also helping to fend off kamikaze.

 Asbestos Use on the USS Indiana

-The heat-generating equipment, such as boilers and turbines were insulated with asbestos, as were the pipes carrying steam or hot water throughout the ship.
+Heat-generating equipment, such as boilers and turbines, were insulated with asbestos, as were the pipes carrying steam or hot water throughout the ship.
 Walls, ceilings, and floors may also have contained asbestos to help insulate but also to prevent the spread of fire, a serious hazard on a ship at sea.

 Exposure to Asbestos on the USS Indiana

-When asbestos is disturbed, such as through accidents, collisions, repair work, or simply wearing out over time, it releases harmful fibers to the air which can then be inhaled.
-In the close confines and poor ventilation of a battleship, that inhalation is even more likely.
+When asbestos is disturbed, such as through accidents, collisions, repair work, or simply wearing out over time, it releases harmful fibers into the air, which people can then inhale.
+In the close confines and poor ventilation of a battleship, inhalation is even more likely.

 In addition to the documented use of asbestos on the Indiana, there are records of veterans’ claims with the Veterans Administration (VA).
-These include one in which the family of a veteran filed for compensation after losing him to mesothelioma related to asbestos used on the USS Indiana, where he served.
+These include one in which a veteran’s family filed for compensation after losing him to mesothelioma related to asbestos used on the USS Indiana, where he served.

-If you served on the USS Indiana or other battleships that used asbestos, you may be at risk for developing an asbestos illness.
+If you served on the USS Indiana or other battleships that used asbestos, you might be at risk for developing an asbestos illness.
 You can file a claim with the VA for compensation and healthcare for your service-related illness.Get Your FREE Mesothelioma Packet

 Page Edited by Patient Advocate Dave Foster